allanjales/tag-probe/README.md

 It is necessary to have [ROOT](https://root.cern.ch/root/html534/guides/users-guide/InstallandBuild.html), CERN's software, installed on your machine.

-Go on your folder where the file is downloaded and run:
+Go on your folder where the file code is downloaded and run:

 ```sh
 $ root -l -n